-OVW encourages applications from the following institutions or proposing activities in the following areas.
-Final funding decisions will be based on a combination of factors including but not limited to: peer review score, programmatic review and the extent to which the applicant meets the identified priority area(s).
+In FY 2017, OVW is interested in supporting the priority areas identified below.
+Final funding decisions will be based on a combination of factors including, but not limited to: peer review score, programmatic review and the extent to which the applicant meets the identified priority area(s).

-1. Strengthen coordinated community response and multi-disciplinary teams.
+1. Strengthen coordinated community response and multi-disciplinary teams for community colleges.

-OVW recognizes that community colleges rely primarily on community partners to provide critical services and supports to students which are unique characteristics of their campus CCR make-up.
-Thus, community partners are critical to the coordinated responses developed for survivors of sexual assault, domestic violence, dating violence and stalking.
-OVW encourages community colleges to apply for Campus Program funding so that strategies and approaches learned from this model can be applied to other community colleges.
+OVW recognizes that community colleges' reliance on community partners to provide critical services and supports to students is a unique characteristic of their campus CCR.
+OVW encourages community colleges to apply for Campus Program funding so that strategies and approaches learned from this model can be replicated.